Why it could be the best time to buy a new home in Dubai

 Fadi Nwilati, CEO of Kaizen Asset Management Services, noted that landlords are taking several actions to attract tenants to their properties.
 “These include upgrading their property to make it stand out from other identical units, furnishing their properties, offering all-inclusive pricing to include the various utility bills, offering flexible lease terms, reduce rental rates in comparison to others and lastly allow for flexible payment terms.
 The latter, flexible payment terms, seems to be the most effective as a short term measure to improve occupancy.
 In certain areas, tenants prefer flexible payment terms, such as 12 cheques, and landlords can fill their properties without having to drop rent below comparable properties.”

 Similarly, Lewis Allsopp, CEO of Allsopp & Allsopp, said that gone are the days of a company paying rents for their employees in one cheque.
-“Most people looking to rent don’t have the luxury of having a lump sum of cash available to pay for a full years rent in advance.
+“Most people looking to rent don’t have the luxury of having a lump sum of cash available to pay for a full year’s rent in advance.
 The more flexibility a landlord shows in regard to cheques, the higher the chance of renting their property promptly and receiving a greater rental price.”

 Allsopp also noted that landlords of more established communities are lowering prices to compete with new developments.
-However, he said that this trend will not last forever, and that in time, demand will catch up with supply and landlords will start to see greater returns on their investments.
+However, he said that this trend will not last forever and that in time, demand will catch up with supply and landlords will start to see greater returns on their investments.

-Property Finder also showed that outlying communities with imminent handovers will continue to see more pronounced rent declines, while established neighbourhoods with good amenities will continue to buck the market trend and see steady demand.
-Over the past six months, big drops in advertised rents were seen in villas in Damac Hills, Victory Heights, and Dubai Silicon Oasis.
+Property Finder also showed that outlying communities with imminent handovers will continue to see more pronounced rent declines, while established neighborhoods with good amenities will continue to buck the market trend and see steady demand.
+Over the past six months, big drops in advertised rents have seen in villas in Damac Hills, Victory Heights, and Dubai Silicon Oasis.
 However, centrally located communities such as The Lakes, Arabian Ranches, and Arabian Ranches 2 witnessed small increases in their median advertised rents.

 Comments by Haider Tuaima, head of Real Estate Research, ValuStrat said that landlords try to retain their tenants so as to maintain occupancy.

 Shaher Mousli, CEO of Arthur Mackenzy Properties Group, said that there is an increasing preference to buy instead of renting these days with convenient long-term payment plans of five to 10, and even 15 years for a ready property being offered to home buyers.
 “This gives an opportunity to every tenant to consider buying instead of renting.
-Now, there are also lease to own options where the rent paid over a period of time is converted into price installments for a villa resulting in the tenant eventually becoming the owner.
+Now, there are also lease to own options where the rent paid over a period of time is converting into price installments for a villa resulting in the tenant eventually becoming the owner.
 Developers and landlords are recognising the trend and offering payment plans that are convenient and hassle-free for tenants.”

 Credits: Khaleej Times